selfishprimate/gerillass-docs/content/docs/latest/background-image.md

 ## Examples

 {{< highlightwrap class="example">}}
-Simply call the mixin in selector and pass the URL of the background image.
+Simply call the mixin in a selector and pass the URL of the background image.
 {{< highlight scss >}}
 .element{
     @include gls-background-image("https://i.picsum.photos/id/1018/3914/2935.jpg");